shwnchpl/gdrive-sync/README.md

 If you want to be extra sure that your crontab entry will do what you think, I recommend using a tool like [crontab.guru](https://crontab.guru/) to check it.

-## Examples

-(TODO)

 ## License

 Copyright (C) 2018 Shawn M. Chapla.

 License GPLv2+: GNU GPL version 2 or later <https://www.gnu.org/licenses/gpl.html>.
-This is free softare: you are free to change and redistribute it.
+This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.